← Table of Contents

 To use NetNewsWire to read the Micro.blog posts that appear in your timeline (not your posts), use this feed format:

-If your Micro.blog username is sienna, then you’d subscribe to:
+If your Micro.blog username is abigail, then you’d subscribe to:

 Subscribe to another user’s timeline

-You can use the same format to subscribe to someone else’s timeline.
+You can use the same technique to subscribe to someone else’s timeline.

-Again, this is not their posts (for that see below), but the posts from people they follow.
+This is not their posts – for that, see below.
+This allows you to see the posts from people they follow.
 For example, if you want to read the same timeline as Miraz Jordan reads, subscribe to:

-To read the posts made to a single Micro.blog feed, you use a slightly different feed address:
+To read the posts made to someone’s Micro.blog feed, you use a slightly different feed address:

 There’s a lot happening at Micro.blog.
 It’s no surprise they offer feeds to let you keep up with the community there.